 To effectively lather shaving soap, you'll need the following items:

-Shaving brushes: A brush with soft and natural bristles is ideal for creating a rich lather.
+Shaving brushes: A clean brush with soft and natural bristles is ideal for creating a rich lather.

 Shaving soap: Choose a high-quality shave soap that suits your skin type and preferences.